berylvirgo/CS50P/Final Project/README.md

 ## Description

 Welcome to **Password Manager**!
 This is my final project submission for CS50P.
-This project aims to solve the problem of [describe the problem your project solves].

 ### Features